diku-dk/ap-e2024-pub/week6/README.md

 ## Job Cancellation

-This task is about implementing the following function, which cancels a job and receives no response (even of the job was invalid).
+This task is about implementing the following function, which cancels a job and receives no response (even if the job was invalid).

 ```Haskell
 -- | Asynchronously cancel a job.